Silicon Valley is famously liberal. Then, investors and employees started clashing over race.

 Mimi Fox Melton, the CEO of Code2040, a nonprofit group working to improve representation of Black and Latino people in tech, said she supported Armstrong making clear statements with where he stood on racial equity, because it makes it easier for employees to assess “where we want to spend our time and invest our labor. ”

 But she objected to his characterization.
-“This new movement is not about woke culture, it’s about self advocacy and arranging for a healthy workplace,” Melton said.
+“This new movement is not about woke culture.
+It’s about self advocacy and arranging for a healthy workplace,” Melton said.
 “When you’re accustomed to privilege, equality feels like oppression. ”

 In an email Thursday morning obtained by The Post, Armstrong said 5 percent of the company, or 60 employees, had taken the exit package, but the final number would probably be a bit higher after ongoing conversations were complete.